IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 In order to do this, Bob creates a transaction that has at least two inputs and at least one output.

 The required inputs are (1) the script UTXO Alice created; (2) Bob's bid of 100 Ada.
-The 100 Ada can come one or multiple UTXOs.
+The 100 Ada can come in one or multiple UTXOs.
-Note that the input UTXOs must have a total value of more than 100 Ada: in addition to the bid amount, they also need to cover the transaction fee.
+Note that the input UTXOs must have a total value of more than 100 Ada, because in addition to the bid amount, they also need to cover the transaction fee.

-The required output is a script UTXO with the same address as the initial UTXO (since the Plutus script itself remains the same), which is known as a continuing output.
+The required output is a script UTXO with the same address as the initial UTXO (since the Plutus script itself remains the same), which is known as a *continuing output*.
 This continuing output UTXO should contain:

 * a datum that contains Bob's wallet address and Bob's bid amount (100 Ada).